Astronomox/DataFlix/README.md

 -- Enable RLS for announcements
 ALTER TABLE public.announcements ENABLE ROW LEVEL SECURITY;

+-- Safely create policies for announcements
--- Policy: Allow authenticated users to view announcements CREATE POLICY "Allow read access to announcements"
+DROP POLICY IF EXISTS "Allow read access to announcements" ON public.announcements;
-ON public.announcements FOR SELECT
-USING (auth.role() = 'authenticated');
+CREATE POLICY "Allow read access to announcements" ON public.announcements FOR SELECT USING (auth.role() = 'authenticated');

+DROP POLICY IF EXISTS "Allow admin full access to announcements" ON public.announcements;
--- Policy: Allow admins full access to announcements CREATE POLICY "Allow admin full access to announcements" ON public.announcements FOR ALL
+CREATE POLICY "Allow admin full access to announcements" ON public.announcements FOR ALL USING (public.get_my_role() = 'admin');
-USING (
-  (SELECT role FROM public.users WHERE id = auth.uid()) = 'admin'
-);
 ```

 ---